 Lessons In Food And Love

-I didn’t always have a food category on this blog.
+I didn’t always have a food tag on this blog.
 My goal was never to write about food, but it was probably inevitable that I would.
-I love cooking and eating.
+After all I love cooking and eating.
 But, there’s more to it than that (as can be evidenced from the diversity of topics the food category has intersected with.

 For me, Love of food and love of travel traverse each other.
 There is so much joy to had experiencing new smells and tastes in distant places.
 After all, it is one thing to eat Indian food, quite another thing to eat in India!